dclause/hermes-studio/docs/getting-started.md

 The following page assumes you have a basic understanding of what Hermes-Studio does.
 You may want to read more on the subject, but here are the basics.
 - You need a device (computer, raspberryPi, phone) able to run Hermes-Studio, referred as "_the backend_"
-- You need at least one board connected to it through one of the supported methods (currently Serial port).
-Those boards together are referred to as "_the robot_".

 During the **Introduction** chapter, we will take the example of an Ubuntu (64bits) computer with an Arduino Mega board connected by a USB cable.
 For the purpose of demonstration, we will consider using the embedded red LED that this board have, as well as a simple servo (reference KY66 but it does not matter) connected in the most trivial way.